marcelohdez/Atmpt/README.md

 atmpt cpp
 ```

-Afterwards, whatever you have set as your `$EDITOR`
+Afterwards, whatever you have set as your `$VISUAL`
 environment variable will be run in the new directory.

 ## Installing Manually